ghi-electronics/Documentation/endpoint/getting-started.md

 An Endpoint development environment consists of a device running Endpoint OS and a development machine with the required software and extension.

+> [!Tip]
+> Visit the [Other Platform](hardware/other.md) page to learn about steps needed for using other Linux devices, such as Raspberry Pi.

 ---

  ## Endpoint Device Setup